nicholaswilde/recipes/docs/ingredients/almond-flour.md

 ### Step 2

-When the blanched almonds have all been forcibly removed from their jackets, spread them out on a cookie sheet and roast in the oven until they are quite dry.
+When the [blanched almonds][1] have all been forcibly removed from their jackets, spread them out on a cookie sheet and roast in the oven until they are quite dry.
 This will take between 10 and 15 minutes.
 Watch closely to make sure they don’t brown too much, although, depending on the recipe you’re intending to use them for, a darker, more roasted taste may be desirable.
 If you have time to let them sit, turn off the oven and let them sit there all night to dry out even more.

 ### Step 3